-- 1.2.1 Since the 2016 LVA was undertaken, there have been the following changes/updates to legislation and policy that are relevant to the landscape and visual assessment: - Updates to the National Planning Policy Framework (NPPF) in July 2021; and - A Draft Local Plan was submitted for examination.
-The Planning Inspector requested Main Modifications to the Plan and a consultation on these main modifications was carried out during January and February 2023. - The Northaw and Cuffley Neighbourhood Plan was adopted in May 2023.
-The site is identified for new housing within the Neighbourhood Plan. - 1.2.2 Adopted local policy continues to be set out within the saved policies of Welwyn Hatfield District Plan 2005, as was the case at the time of the 2016 application.
-The local policies that the 2016 LVA were judged against therefore remain valid.
+- 1.2.1 Since the 2016 LVA was undertaken, there have been the following changes/updates to legislation and policy that are relevant to the landscape and visual assessment: - Updates to the National Planning Policy Framework (NPPF) in December 2023; and - The Welwyn Hatfield Local Plan was adopted in October 2024.
+The site is a housing allocation (reference HS28) within the now adopted plan, covered under Policy SADM 33.
+The site has been removed from the Green Belt. - The Northaw and Cuffley Neighbourhood Plan was adopted in May 2023.
+The site is identified for new housing within the Neighbourhood Plan. - 1.2.2 Adopted local policy has changed since the time of the 2016 application, however the new landscape and design policies are consistent in approach to those of the previous Local Plan.
+The site is now a housing allocation (reference HS28) within the adopted Local Plan, covered under Policy SADM 33.
+The site has been removed from the Green Belt.
+The proposals continue to respond positively to local landscape-related policies.